juneDebugs/BotWorkshop/2. Create and Publish a Knowledge Base/README.md

 15. In the menu next to Edit, select **Publish**.
 Then to confirm, select **Publish** on the page.

-16. The QnA Maker service is now successfully published!
+16. :tada: The QnA Maker service is now successfully published!
 You can use the endpoint in your application or bot code.